dnorum/orangutan/readme.txt

 useful for shelf-length planning.)
 	The books that meet these criteria are then dumped out into a CSV file ready to be run through the R cluster-analysis script.
+	Note that if you want to store the output as a text file, the tee command can be used:
+	$ ./cluster_shelving(_2)? | tee output.txt

 1) Export your LibraryThing database as a tab-separated file vie www.librarything.com/export.php?export_type=tsv.
 Save it in the ./resources